oboehmer/CLEUR20-CXTA/docs/01-basic.md

 - The **Variables** section allows you define variables which you can use in other sections of the file.
 Here we only define the ${testbed} variable which contains the location of the testbed.yaml file which contains the access information to the devices we'll be interacting with.

 - The final **Test Cases** section contains the actual test cases we are executing when running this file.
+Robot (by default) executes each of the test cases in the order specified.
+A test case succeeds if all the steps within a test case succeed.

 ## Run the Test Case

-Let's run it, calling it via `robot 01-test1.robot`:
+Let's run it, executing it via `robot 01-test1.robot` on the container:

 ```
 root@14b56b5cc0ac:/home/cisco/cxta/01-basic# robot 01-test1.robot